Frankston High School: Languages

 Both Japanese and French languages are established in the curriculum from Year 7 to Year 12.
 Sister city and sister school programmes have been established in Japan, France and Soweto, South Africa.
 The school operates an overseas exchange program, with Frankston High School students on exchange programs in other countries and a number of overseas students studying at Frankston.

 Music

 There are seven bands operating and approximately 200 students involved in the instrumental music program.
 Students perform regularly at assemblies and special events and rehearse in a music centre.
 Concert band and stage band are the two main bands which are available for students at Frankston, as well as smaller, varying music ensembles, such as the guitar ensemble.
 The establishment of the Harry McGurk Music Scholarship has helped students to continue with these opportunities.

 Sport

 Frankston High offers an array of elective sports programmes.
-The facilities include a basketball stadium, indoor swimming pool, gymnasium, weight room, and a new multipurpose sports ground for such sports as netball, hockey, tennis, etc.
+The facilities include a basketball stadium, indoor swimming pool, gymnasium, weight room, and a new multipurpose sports ground for such sports as netball, hockey, and tennis.